DiedrichsenLab/diedrichsenlab.github.io/_guides/08_preprocess_fMRI.md

 {% highlight matlab %}template_imana('FUNC:realign', 'sn', subj_number, ...
                                'rtm', reference_image_option){% endhighlight %}

-- ***rtm*** **option:** *rtm* is short for *register to mean*.
+- ***'rtm'*** **option:** *rtm* is short for *register to mean*.
 If this option is set as 0, SPM aligns all the volumes in a session to the 1st volume of the first run.
 If set as 1, SPM first aligns to the first volume and then aligns to *mean of all volumes of all runs*.

 4&#46; **Move Realigned Images**
 - move the realigned (& unwarped) images from <code>imaging_data_raw</code> to <code>imaging_data/sess&lt;sess_number&gt;/&lt;prefix&gt;&lt;subj_id&gt;_run_&lt;run_number&gt;.nii</code>